Gastove/doctopus/design-doc.markdown

-# YES HELLO WHAT
+# Doctopus

+## High-level goals:

-High-level goal: pull code from Some Source; find the docs within That Source; Execute Some Command to generate the docs; put the docs in the Right Place.
+ - pull code from Some Source
+ - find the docs within That Source
+ - Execute Some Command to generate the docs
+ - put the docs in the Right Place.

 Note: The Right Place is on the web (we want an HTTP server -- HTTP Kit)

-### Differentiation:
+### Differentiation from existing tools:

 1. Separation of concerns from Sphinx
+ - Sphinx/RST is an implementation, not a protocol, so will need to wrap it, rather than implement it.
+ - Doctopus doesn't care what kind of documentation system you're using because document generation is pluggable.

+2. Doesn't support editing or previewing documentation -- just aggregation.

 ## Structure

-Some sort of thing that parses a file

-Some sort of thing that finds all the files of a type in a directory
+### File Parsing

+Doctopus takes a configuration file that contains project roots, or documentation roots that you wish to walk.
+Doctopus begins this walk in the ``source`` directory.

+As Doctopus walks the directory tree it will parse, and convert each file that matches the documentation format that you've configured for the repository in question.

+**note:** Multiple documentation formats within a single source repository are not a specific goal of Doctopus.

+### HTML output

+Files that match the type of markup language you've configured for your source project will get converted to HTML in a directory structure mirroring the original, but situated in the ``output`` directory root.

+### Routing HTTP to documentation sections

+Early versions will most likely to the static compilation to a central directory, namespaced by repository which documentation comes from.

+Later versions may begin to explore dynamically building index pages that display the full tree of documentation regardless of the input markup language.